 Don’t sweat back-to-school shopping with these 3 tips

-According to survey results from the National Retail Federation, families with children in grades K-12 will spend an average $684.79 on back-to-school goods.
+According to 2019 survey results from the National Retail Federation, families with children in grades K-12 will spend an average $696.71 on back-to-school gear.
 Here are three great savings tips to keep in mind when you’re out shopping:

-- Stick to the plan—or list.
+- Stick to the plan.
 What?
 A Taylor Swift pencil and folder set isn’t required for fifth graders?
 Then maybe it shouldn’t be on your list either.
 Making a plan of what your child really needs and where to get it is key to staying within your shopping budget.

 - Shop the sales.
 Be sure to check out the weekly store circulars for the best deals on supplies and clothes—or rebates for electronics.
 Many stores will offer special coupons to those who follow them on Facebook or Twitter.
 Consignment stores may also be a good option for clothing—especially for younger kids who grow through sizes quickly.

 - Buy in bulk—and save for later.
-Glue sticks, pencils, Kleenex and a lot of other supplies can be purchased in bulk and shared between multiple kids or saved for later on.
+Glue sticks, pencils, tissues and many other supplies can be purchased in bulk and shared between multiple kids or saved for later on.
 Consolidate lists (see tip #1) to see where you can combine savings.

-If all this shopping stuff still has your head spinning, one stress-free investment you can make in your child’s future is setting them up with a Consumers youth savings account.
+If all this shopping stuff still has your head swimming in dollar signs, one stress-free investment you can make in your child’s future is setting them up with a Consumers youth savings account.
 All it takes is an initial deposit of $5.00 to get started.

 - Kids 12 and under: Accounts focus on teaching students about deposits and the importance of saving.
-After the account is opened, the child will get his or her choice of piggy bank.
+After the account is opened, your child will get a complimentary piggy bank.

 - Teens ages 13-17: Accounts focus on helping students learn to manage their money with online and mobile tools.
 With parent/guardian permission, students 15+ qualify for a debit card and access to online/mobile banking.

-Wherever your back to school shopping takes you (hopefully including a stop into one of our local offices), breathe easy—you can do this!
-(Just don’t forget to buy the shoes with non-marking soles.)
+Wherever your back to school shopping takes you (including a stop into one of our local offices), breathe easy—you can do this!

 Federally insured by NCUA